 5. Remember that it is not possible to edit the text of the desktop view from the mobile view panel.
 Instead, you can drop any widget that will only be visible in the mobile view.
 Additionally, it is not possible to remove widgets from the mobile view panel or move them between sections.

 You can also work with the desktop view disabled.
 Find the monitor icon on the top bar of the editor and use the slider to turn off the desktop view.
 After you have finished editing the text, you can turn on the desktop view again.

 6. Verify the mobile view of the thank you page before publishing.

 7. The blue frame of the element (continuous line) should not go beyond the editor's working area (vertical dashed line).
 If the element is framed outside the working area, your landing page may not display correctly on mobile devices.

-8. The rebuild mobile view option allows you to reposition elements in the mobile view automatically if the layout does not meet your expectations after applying changes in the desktop view.
-You can choose to rearrange the elements for the whole landing page (rebuild mobile) or for an individual section (rebuild section).
+The rebuild mobile view option allows you to automatically reposition elements in the mobile view if the layout does not meet your expectations after applying changes in the desktop view.
+You can choose to rearrange the elements for the whole landing page or for an individual section.

 Mobile view specification: